-Thankfully, in the United States, there are agencies who are committed to making sure children do not get sick or hurt from toys.
+Thankfully, in the United States, there are agencies that are committed to making sure children do not get sick or hurt from toys.

 How to Make Sure Your Toys Are Safe

-According to the Consumer Product Safety Commission (CPSC.gov), It is a Congressional requirement that all toys designed for children 12 and under must be tested by a 3rd party toy lab.
+According to the Consumer Product Safety Commission, It is a Congressional requirement that all toys designed for children 12 and under must be tested by a third party toy lab.

 If there is a concern that a child has received either a toxic toy or a toy that could be a safety hazard, a complaint should be filed immediately with the Consumer Products Safety Commission (CPSC).
 The CPSC will gather information and decide if the toy should be recalled.
 When a toy is recalled, this means that it should no longer be sold in stores.
 If a family should have a toy in their possession, they should take the toy away from the child immediately.
 Finally, they should consult the CPSC website or call the manufacturer to determine whether they will receive a replacement toy or a refund.

-Worried you might own a recalled toy?
-Check the list of recalls on the CPSC.gov website.
+If you're worried you might own a recalled toy, you can check the list of recalls on the CPSC website.